Skip to content

 • Bachelor's degree from a regionally accredited university and at least 6 hours in a graduate program from a regionally accredited university with a minimum 3.0 cumulative GPA and must be in good standing at previous university AND a valid teaching certificate

-• No GRE is required for Southeastern Oklahoma State University online M.Ed. programs
+• No GRE is required for Southeastern Oklahoma State University online M.Ed. programs.

 International Application and Admissions Requirements: Please note, unfortunately, students with an F-1 visa are ineligible for online programs.

 1. Complete the application.
-There is a non-refundable $65 application fee.

 2. Academic Records: